finos/tracdap/README.md

-# TRAC *d.a.p.*
+# TRAC Data & Analytics Platform

 *A next-generation data and analytics platform for use in highly regulated environments*

 [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-incubating.svg)](https://finosfoundation.atlassian.net/wiki/display/FINOS/Incubating)

-TRAC brings a step change in performance, insight, flexibility and control compared to conventional analytics platforms.
+TRAC D.A.P. brings a step change in performance, insight, flexibility and control compared to conventional analytics platforms.
 By redrawing the boundary between business and technology, modellers and business users are given easy access to modern, open source tools that can execute at scale, while technology